cwi-swat/testing-dsls-with-dsls/README.md

 These tests are written using the `test ... <form>` notation, with embedded markers `$error` or `$warning` around expressions or questions.
 For example in the file you will find:

-- a test to check that the condition of if-then is boolean:
+- a test to check that the type checker issues a error when the condition of if-then is not boolean:
 ```
 test "condition must be boolean"
     form "" {